ooni/probe-cli/internal/enginenetx/DESIGN.md

 **Listing 6.** Sample `bridges.conf` content.

-This example instructs to use the given tactic when establishing a TLS connection to `"api.ooni.io:443"`.
+This example instructs to use the given tactic(s) when establishing a TLS connection to `"api.ooni.io:443"`.
 Any other destination hostname and port would instead use the configured "fallback" dialing policy.